hashicorp/vault-ssh-helper/README.md

 # vault-ssh-agent
-Vault SSH Agent is used to enable one time keys and passwords
+Vault SSH Agent is used to enable one time passwords